jhalverson/data_science/project_blood_donations/README.md

 #### Conclusions

 Our best result was obtained using bagging with logistic regression as the base estimator.
-Each model was optimized for each feature set.
-It may be possible to improve on the result by using neural networks.
+In general this is a fairly noisy data set.
+One must be very careful to avoid overfitting.
+This was accomplished using stratified K-fold cross validation with shuffling.
+Our model performs very well.
+Other contestants have reported success with using neural networks.